-- (h) Copper;
+(h) Copper;

-- (i) Fluoride;
+(i) Fluoride;

-- (j) Iron;
+(j) Iron;

-- (k) Lead;
+(k) Lead;

-- (l) Manganese;
+(l) Manganese;

-- (m) Mercury;
+(m) Mercury;

-- (n) pH;
+(n) pH;

-- (o) Selenium;
+(o) Selenium;

-- (p) Sulfates;
+(p) Sulfates;

-- (q) Total dissolved solids;
+(q) Total dissolved solids;

-- (r) Zinc;
+(r) Zinc;

-- (s) Beryllium (analysis required only if plant's fuel includes shredded tires);
+(s) Beryllium (analysis necessary only if plant's fuel includes shredded tires);

-- (t) Total organic carbon (analysis required only if plant's fuel includes shredded tires);
+(t) Total organic carbon (analysis necessary only if plant's fuel includes shredded tires);

-- (u) Silver; and
+(u) Silver; and

-- (v) Additional parameters that may be required to be analyzed at the discretion of the chief.
+(v) Additional parameters that may be directed to be analyzed at the discretion of the chief.

-- (4) Additional requirements for agronomic use.
-For LMW proposed for agronomic use within the permit area, the applicant shall analyze and characterize the LMW by conducting analysis pursuant
+(4) Additional direction for agronomic use.
+For LMW proposed for agronomic use within the permit area, the applicant is to analyze and characterize the LMW by conducting analysis pursuant to

-to paragraph (B)(2) of this rule for the parameters of paragraph (B)(3) of this rule and for the following additional parameters:
+paragraph (B)(2) of this rule for the parameters of paragraph (B)(3) of this rule and for the following additional parameters:

 (a) pH;

 (b) Soluble salts;

 (c) Phosphorus;

 (d) Potassium;

 (e) Calcium;

 (f) CEC (cation exchange capacity); and

 (g) Boron.

-(5) Additional requirements for use as a low permeability material.
-For LMW proposed to be used as a low permeability material, the applicant shall analyze and characterize the LMW by conducting analysis pursuant to paragraph (B)(2) of this rule for the parameters of paragraph (B)(3) of this rule and shall also:
+(5) Additional direction for use as a low permeability material.
+For LMW proposed to be used as a low permeability material, the applicant is to analyze and characterize the LMW by conducting analysis pursuant to paragraph (B)(2) of this rule for the parameters of paragraph (B)(3) of this rule and also:

 (a) Indicate the hydraulic conductivity in centimeters per second or feet per day.
 Indicate the method used to obtain the conductivity, and attach the appropriate laboratory reports;

-(b) Describe the required volume, thickness (if layered), and areal extent of the LMW material;
+(b) Describe the necessary volume, thickness (if layered), and areal extent of the LMW material;

 (c) Submit or reference appropriately engineered designs and plans for the low-permeability project; and

 (d) Submit a grain size distribution analysis for the LMW material.

 (C) Description of hydrology and geology; general requirements.

-Each application which will include LMW as a beneficial use as part of the reclamation shall contain a description of surface and ground water within the general area, and any water that will flow into or receive discharges of water from the permit area and any LMW beneficial use area proposed to be amended to the permit.
-The description shall be prepared in the manner required by paragraphs (D) to (G) of this rule, and conform to the following:
+Each application that will include LMW as a beneficial use as part of the reclamation is to contain a description of surface and ground water within the general area, and any water that will flow into or receive discharges of water from the permit area and any LMW beneficial use area proposed to be amended to the permit.
+The description to be prepared in the manner set forth in paragraphs (D) to (G) of this rule, and conform to the following: